lupyuen/bl602_expander/README.md

 GPIO Interrupt Handling gets tricky for PineDio Stack BL604: All GPIO Interrupts are multiplexed into a single IRQ.
 Our GPIO Expander can help.

-Here's the existing code that attaches a BL602 EVB GPIO Interrupt Handler...
+Here's the existing code for BL602 EVB that attaches a GPIO Interrupt Handler...

 ```c
 static int gpint_attach(struct gpio_dev_s *dev, pin_interrupt_t callback)